 Protecting customers’ personal and financial information is not only an ethical responsibility but also a legal requirement.
 Applying encryption, access control, and data segmentation helps reduce the risks of leaks and ensure information confidentiality.

 The human factor remains one of the most vulnerable links in the security chain.
 Continuous training, along with awareness campaigns and cyberattack simulations, empowers employees to identify and respond appropriately to fraud attempts, phishing, or other social threats.
-A security-oriented business culture considerably reduces incidents caused by carelessness or lack of knowledge.

-Detecting anomalous activities as they occur allows for swift action and containment of threats before they cause significant damage.
+Network Monitoring and Real-Time Threat Detection: Detecting anomalous activities as they occur allows for swift action and containment of threats before they cause significant damage.
 Modern monitoring solutions use artificial intelligence to identify suspicious patterns and trigger automatic alerts.

-Access control is essential to limit lateral movement within systems.
+Identity and Access Management (IAM): Access control is essential to limit lateral movement within systems.
 IAM platforms allow for assigning role-based permissions, robustly authenticating users, and monitoring access in real-time, reducing the risk of credential misuse.

-These tools form the first line of defense.
+Firewall, VPN, and Intrusion Prevention Systems (IPS): These tools form the first line of defense.
 While firewalls regulate incoming and outgoing traffic, VPNs ensure secure communications, and IPS detect and block malicious activities within the network.

-Dividing the network into controlled segments helps contain potential threats and limit their spread.
+Network Segmentation and Perimeter Protection: Dividing the network into controlled segments helps contain potential threats and limit their spread.
 Furthermore, it strengthens the defense perimeter, restricting access to critical areas only to authorized users.

-Protecting data both while it is being transmitted and when it is stored is indispensable.
+Data Encryption in Transit and at Rest: Protecting data both while it is being transmitted and when it is stored is indispensable.
 Advanced encryption ensures that, even if the information is intercepted or stolen, it is unreadable without the corresponding keys.

-Implementing clear rules about information handling and applying DLP solutions helps detect and block unauthorized transfers of sensitive data, mitigating accidental or intentional leaks.
+Privacy Policies and Data Loss Prevention (DLP): Implementing clear rules about information handling and applying DLP solutions helps detect and block unauthorized transfers of sensitive data, mitigating accidental or intentional leaks.

 Deception-based attacks remain highly effective.
-Anti-phishing solutions combine advanced email filters, suspicious link analysis, and periodic simulations to reinforce staff responsiveness to these types of threats.
+Anti-phishing solutions combine advanced email filters, suspicious link analysis, and periodic simulations to reinforce staff responsiveness to these types of threats

-These tools allow for mapping the company’s digital ecosystem, evaluating configurations, open ports, obsolete software, and other attack vectors that need to be corrected.
+Network Scanning and Device Analysis: These tools allow for mapping the company’s digital ecosystem, evaluating configurations, open ports, obsolete software, and other attack vectors that need to be corrected.

-Simulating attacks allows for validating security policies, identifying hidden flaws, and training the team.
+Attack Simulations and Forensic Analysis: Simulating attacks allows for validating security policies, identifying hidden flaws, and training the team.
 After the exercise, forensic analysis documents what happened, extracts lessons learned, and suggests specific improvements.

-Each industry faces particular threats.
+Mapping of Sector-Specific Business Risks: Each industry faces particular threats.
 Mapping allows for identifying risks inherent to the operational, regulatory, and technological context of the sector, and then implementing customized and effective controls.

 These tools allow for anticipating attacks through continuous analysis of information from multiple sources.
 By correlating suspicious events, alerts can be triggered before the threat materializes.

-AI-based systems and machine learning identify anomalous patterns that might go unnoticed by traditional approaches.
+Artificial Intelligence and Machine Learning in Threat Detection: AI-based systems and machine learning identify anomalous patterns that might go unnoticed by traditional approaches.
 Their ability to learn and adapt in real-time improves accuracy in detecting emerging threats.

 SIEM solutions collect, analyze, and correlate logs from multiple systems to detect unusual behavior.
 They centralize security visibility and automate the generation of alerts and compliance reports.

-An effective SIEM platform integrates with other tools in the security ecosystem, allowing for automatic responses to critical events, reducing reaction times, and improving response coordination.
+Integration and Automation in Event Detection: An effective SIEM platform integrates with other tools in the security ecosystem, allowing for automatic responses to critical events, reducing reaction times, and improving response coordination.

 Mobile devices, laptops, and workstations represent common entry points for cyberattacks.
 Endpoint protection solutions include next-generation antivirus, local firewalls, application control, and constant monitoring, ensuring the defense of resources at the perimeter and beyond.